Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

 ## Target Audience

-*CMC Flow* is targeted at people who have little to no experience in meditation but would like guidance and a metric to gauge effect.
+*CMCFlow* is targeted at people who have little to no experience in meditation but would like guidance and a metric to gauge effect.

 ## Tech Stack